TurtIeSocks/uicons.js/README.md

 # uicons.js

 uicons.js is a JavaScript class based on the [UICONS](https://github.com/UIcons/UIcons) specification.
-It can be used with any file extensions.
-Works in the browser and in Node.js.
-View the example code to see implementation details for both audio and image files.
+It can be used with any file extensions, works in the browser and on the server.

+View the [example](./example/) code to see implementation details for both audio and image files.
+See [tests](./src/uicons.test.ts) for additional examples.

 ### [Demo Page](https://turtiesocks.github.io/uicons.js/)